draperlaboratory/cbat_tools/wp/README.md

   subroutine that would cause an `__assert_fail` to `__VERIFIER_error` to be reached.

+- `--wp-stack-base=address`.
+If present, sets the base or top address of the stack.
+  By default, WP places the stack at a base address of 0x40000000.

+- `--wp-stack-size=size`.
+If present, sets the size of the stack. `size` should be denoted in bytes.
+By default, the size of the stack is 0x800000, which is 8Mbs.

 ## C checking API

 There is a `cbat.h` file in the `api/c` folder which contains headers